WebAssembly/proposal-type-imports/proposals/type-imports/Overview.md

 * `type <heaptype>` is an export description
   - `exportdesc ::= ... | type <heaptype>`
   - `(type <heaptype>) ok` iff `<heaptype> ok`
-  - the definition of an export type is transparently visible outside the module, except if it is defined as a private type
+  - the definition of an export type is transparently observable outside the module, unless it is defined as a private type

 Question: This does not allow exposing the definition of a private type to cooperating "friend" modules.
 As a more flexible alternative, hiding the definition could be optional via an explicit annotation on type exports.